 Voice Recovery Services

-You can set up PBX Parachute Voice Recovery Services as backup phone system for use in telephone system disaster recovery and business continuation or as an emergency hotline for employees.
-Which way you set it up and what features you use are up to you, but we can help you get started.
-Just call us at 888-825-0800 or send an email to firstname.lastname@example.org.
+You can set up PBX Parachute Voice Recovery Services as a backup phone system in the event of a telephone system disaster.
+Recover your phone lines in the blink of an eye as a way to strengthen your business continuity plan or use it as an emergency hotline for employees.
+You chose the configuration and function of your PBX Parachute and we can help you get started either.
+Call us at 888-825-0800 or send an email to email@example.com.
 When you’re ready to go, we’ll need to get some information from you so we can configure the system just the way you want it.
-This web page can help you understand how PBX Parachute works, and what we’ll need from you to get started.
+This web page can help you understand how PBX Parachute works, and what you need to get started.

 How it Works